machty/BeaconOSX/README.md

 El Capitan as an iBeacon
 ===

-Just git clone, open the .xcproject, press Play, and boom you got yourself an app that turns your Mac into an iBeacon.
+Just git clone, open the .xcodeproj file, press Play, and boom you got yourself an app that turns your Mac into an iBeacon.

 License